NYS DIVISION OF THE BUDGET

 To be considered for this or future positions with the Budget Division, please complete the Online Employment Application.
 Applications are held in the Division's resume database for six months, after which candidates may reapply to be considered for future opportunities.
 When applying, please select "NASBO" in the "How did you hear?" section.

-If you have a disability and require assistance in applying for employment with the New York State Division of the Budget, or if you have any questions about working for the Division, please contact email@example.com.
+If you require assistance in applying for employment with the New York State Division of the Budget, or if you have any questions about working for the Division, please contact firstname.lastname@example.org.